 Animal Aid was founded in January 1977 to work, by all peaceful means, for an end to animal cruelty.

 The organisation is a ‘not-for-profit’ Limited Company run by a voluntary Council of Management.
-We have chosen not to register as a charity, since this could restrict our political campaigning.

 Our ultimate vision is of a world that is free from animal abuse and exploitation.
 Animals would no longer be harmed and exploited for human gain, but allowed to live out their lives in peace.
 The public would recognise and respect the rights of animals, and these would also be protected by law.
 All animals, regardless of their species, would benefit from these fundamental rights to life and freedom.